shefing/mockit/README.md

 3. (Optional) Modify the filter in the "Filter" field.
 By default, it captures requests containing "/api" in the URL.
 You can add multiple filters separated by commas (e.g., "/api, /graphql").
 4. Click the "Start Recording" button.
 5. Navigate to the website you want to record traffic from.
-6. When finished, click "Stop Recording" in the extension popup.
+6. The API preview will update in real-time as requests are captured.

 ### Replaying Network Traffic

 1. Open the extension popup.
 2. Select a recording from the dropdown menu.
 3. (Optional) Check the "Enable fallback matching for similar paths" checkbox for more flexible request matching.
+This option allows for more flexible matching of requests during replay.
 4. Click the "Replay" button.
 5. Navigate to the website where you want to replay the traffic.
 6. The extension will intercept and respond to matching requests with the recorded data.